danube-messaging/danube_docs/docs/architecture/topics.md

 Example: **/default/markets** (where *default* is the namespace and *markets* the topic)

-⚠️ The partitioned topics feature is under development, as for now it support only non-partitioned topics, check the examples.

 ## Partitioned Topics

-All Danube topics are partitioned topics.
-The **non-partitioned topics** are under the hood a topic with a single parition.
+Danube support both **partitioned and non-partitioned topics**.
 The non-partitioned topics are served by a single broker, which limits the maximum throughput of the topic.
-The partitioned topic has more partitiones that are handled by multiple brokers within the cluster, thus allowing for higher throughput.
+The partitioned topic has partitiones that are handled by multiple brokers within the cluster, thus allowing for higher throughput.

 A partitioned topic is implemented as N internal topics, where N is the number of partitions.
 When publishing messages to a partitioned topic, each message is routed to one of several brokers.
 The distribution of partitions across brokers is handled automatically.